datanav/docs/DTLReferenceGuide.rst

        | Returns ``2``.
        |
        | Note that if ``DIGITS`` is 0 or not provided, the return value will be of type integer.
 In all other cases
-       | it will be a decimal.
+       | it will be a decimal or a float.

    * - ``abs``
      - | *Arguments:*
        |   VALUE(numeric-expression{1})
        |
        | Takes a list of VALUES and returns the absolute value.
 If the VALUE is an integer,
          an integer will be returned.
-If not, a decimal.
+If not, a decimal or a float.
      - | ``["abs", ["list", -2, 4, -6]]``
        |
        | Returns ``[2, 4, 6]``.